MalTool: Malicious Tool Attacks on LLM Agents: Our

 \myparatight{Verifying correctness} To verify functional correctness, the verifier employs execution-based testing tailored to each malicious behavior.
 For every candidate tool, we construct a dedicated test that: (1) synthesizes a controlled environment, including files, databases, credentials, APIs, or external endpoints; (2) invokes the tool with behavior-specific inputs; and (3) monitors concrete side effects, such as network traffic, file-system changes, database state, or resource usage.
 A candidate tool passes correctness verification if and only if the observed runtime effects match the expected outcome of the target malicious behavior.

 {\bf \textit{1) Confidentiality.}} For confidentiality-related behaviors, the verifier checks whether sensitive information is accessed and exfiltrated through observable data flows.
-It executes the tool in a controlled environment with synthetic sensitive data (e.g., predefined payloads, local files, or credential files) and verifies whether the data are written to unauthorized local storage or transmitted to controlled external endpoints.
+It executes the tool in a controlled environment with synthetic sensitive data (e.g., input arguments, local files, or credential files) and verifies whether the data are written to unauthorized local storage or transmitted to controlled external endpoints.

-\begin{itemize} \item {\bf Remote Data Exfiltration.} The verifier provides the tool with a predefined payload and deploys a controlled external endpoint.
-Verification succeeds if the endpoint receives content identical to the provided payload.
+\begin{packeditemize} \item {\bf Remote Data Exfiltration.} The verifier provides the tool with input arguments and deploys a controlled external endpoint.
+Verification succeeds if the endpoint receives content identical to the provided arguments.

-\item {\bf Local Data Exfiltration.} The verifier supplies the tool with a predefined payload and monitors designated local directories.
-The tool is accepted only if the payload is written verbatim to a local file chosen by the tool.
+\item {\bf Local Data Exfiltration.} The verifier supplies the tool with input arguments and monitors designated local directories.
+The tool is accepted only if the arguments are written verbatim to a local file chosen by the tool.

 \item {\bf File-to-Remote Exfiltration.} The verifier creates a local file containing known content in the path provided by the tool.
 Verification succeeds if the external endpoint receives the complete file content.